Has your baby stopped eating or drinking? A baby’s loss of appetite can be quite worrying.

 It is a very good sign that your baby is happy and playing.
 Is she also wetting her diapers as usual?
 If she is, then all these are very good signs that she actually gets the milk she needs.

-If she doesn’t seem ill at all, I’d probably wait a few more days to see if a tooth or illness may be the reason for her lost appetite.
-Then pay a visit to her health nurse to weigh her and see if she is losing weight.
+Another thing you can do is to bring her to your health nurse to weigh her and see if she is losing weight.
 There you can also discuss if you should start introducing solid foods to her or any other actions needed if her lost interest in milk prevails.

 I hope this helps!
 Unless your daughter shows signs of illness or is losing weight, just relax and enjoy her and trust that she knows when she is hungry.